alexwelsby/new_portsmouth_weather/readme.md

 ### Weather report commands

 - **/debug_list_reports**
+  Empheral.
 Prompts the bot to send you a text file of EVERY SINGLE POSSIBLE WEATHER REPORT.
 I used it to proofread reports.

+  ## HOW TO SET UP
+  REMEMBER TO SET INTEGRATION PERMISSIONS IN SERVER SETTINGS > INTEGRATIONS > BOTS AND APPS > NEW PORTSMOUTH WEATHER!

+  Otherwise everyone will see all commands, even ones their roles bar them from, which is not ideal.

+  Set it up so under Roles & Members, @Everyone is blocked.

+  For every command, add an override for the GUIDE role that allows GUIDES to use it.
+(If you're modifying this for your own server, replace 'GUIDE' with whatever your admin role is).

+  For /weather_report, add an override for @Everyone that allows @Everyone to use it.

   ## NOTE FOR ROLEPLAYERS WHO WOULD LIKE TO MODIFY THIS FOR THEIR OWN ROLEPLAY SERVER